-(a) No person may, without permission of the Court, use any device to make an audio or visual recording, or take photographs, on any floor of a United States courthouse where judicial proceedings are being conducted or within courtrooms, chambers, or ancillary portions of state courthouses or other buildings while in use by this Court under agreement with local authorities or transmit the audible or visual content of any judicial proceeding to any other person, except a -judge authorizing broadcasting, televising, recording, or taking photographs in the courtroom and in adjacent areas during an investiture, naturalization or other ceremonial proceedings.
-A judge may authorize such activities in the courtroom or adjacent areas during other proceedings, or recesses between such proceedings, only: a) for the presentation of evidence; b) for the perpetuation of the record of the proceedings; c) for security purposes; d) for other purposes of judicial administration; e) for the photographing, recording or broadcasting of appellate arguments; or f) consistent with pilot programs approved by the Judicial Conference (JCUS-SEP 2010, pp. at 11-12).
+(a) No person may, without permission of the Court, use any device to make an audio or visual recording, or take photographs, on any floor of a United States courthouse where judicial proceedings are being conducted or within courtrooms, chambers, or ancillary portions of state courthouses or other buildings while in use by this Court under agreement with local authorities, or transmit the audible or visual content of any judicial proceeding to any other person, except a judge authorizing broadcasting, televising, recording, or taking photographs in the courtroom and in adjacent areas during an investiture, naturalization or other ceremonial proceedings.
+A judge may authorize such activities in the courtroom or adjacent areas during other proceedings, or recesses between such proceedings, only: a) for the presentation of evidence; b) for the perpetuation of the record of the proceedings; c) for security purposes; d) for other purposes of judicial administration; e) for the photographing, recording or broadcasting of appellate arguments; or f) consistent with pilot programs approved by the Judicial Conference (JCUS-SEP 2010, at 11-12).
 In addition, a judge presiding over a civil or bankruptcy non-trial proceeding, may, in the judge's discretion, authorize live remote public audio access to any portion of that proceeding in which a witness is not testifying.
-This policy does not create any right of any party or the public to live remote public audio access to any proceeding (JCUS-SEP 2023p. ...)-. that district and magistrate judges participating in the audio streaming pilot program established by the Judicial Conference of the United States in March 2020-(JCUS-MAR 2020, p.
-9) may transmit the audible content of any judicial proceeding eligible for inclusion in that program to the devices authorized by the program to receive those transmission and make them available to the public if the Court hasobtained unanimous consent to such transmission from the parties to the proceeding.
-Any livestreaming of audio conducted pursuant to the pilot program must comply with the pilot guidelines issued by the Judicial Conference Committee on Court-Administration and Case Management, pursuant to the pilot program (available athttps://www.uscourts.gov/about_federal_courts/judicial_administration/district_court audio-streaming-pilot#guidelines).
+This policy does not create any right of any party or the public to live remote public audio access to any proceeding.

-- (b) Persons in possession of any device capable of making-recording or transmitting to another person audio, or video, or photographs to another person must, upon entering a building in which judicial proceedings are being conducted by this Court, must disclose such device to surrender such device to security personnel upon request and retrieve the device upon leaving the building.
+(b) Persons in possession of any device capable of recording or transmitting to another person audio, video, or photographs, upon entering a building in which judicial proceedings are being conducted by this Court, must disclose such device to security personnel.
 Such devices include, but are not limited to, cellular phones, smartphones, smartwatches, tablets (such as iPads), and laptop computers.
-All such devices are subject to inspection upon entry to such buildings. - (c)b) Subject to the exemptions set forth in subsection (e) below, all cellular telephones, smartphones, smartwatches, Subject to subsection (e) of this Rule, p, cameras, and similarly sized personal electronic devices shall be turned off in the presence of Court Security Officers upon entry to the Columbus, Cincinnati, or Dayton courthouses (except that the operation of this rule in the Dayton courthouse shall be subject to subsection (f) below).
+All such devices are subject to inspection upon entry to such buildings.

+(c) Subject to the exemptions set forth in subsection (e) below, all cellular telephones, smartphones, smartwatches, cameras, and similarly sized personal electronic devices shall be turned off in the presence of Court Security Officers upon entry to the Columbus, Cincinnati, or Dayton courthouses (except that the operation of this rule in the Dayton courthouse shall be subject to subsection (f) below).
 Once off, the devices shall be placed in a locked pouch provided by the Court Security Officers.
 The device shall remain in the locked pouch in the possession of the owner while in the building.
 Larger devices, such as tablets or laptop computers, or any other covered device that does not fit in a locked pouch, are not permitted in the building.
 Visitors entering with such devices will be instructed to leave the courthouse and store the devices before returning to enter.
-Visitors are not permitted to leave the devices with Court Security Officers. - -(d) The locked pouch may not be intentionally opened, damaged, or tampered with while in the visitor's possession, except that the pouch may be opened, and the device removed, at the direction of court or other agency personnel.
+Visitors are not permitted to leave the devices with Court Security Officers.

+(d) The locked pouch may not be intentionally opened, damaged, or tampered with while in the visitor's possession, except that the pouch may be opened, and the device removed, at the direction of the Court or other agency personnel.
 The locked pouch must be returned to the Court Security Officers before leaving the building.
 At that time, the personal electronic device will be removed from the pouch and returned to the owner.
-Intentional damage to, or theft of, the locked pouch will subject the device owner to possible criminal penalties.ersons other than criminal defendants in the custody of the United States Marshal entering any courthouse being used by this Court are permitted to keep in their possession electronic devices commonly used to conduct business activities (including but not limited to cellular phones, smartphones, tablets, and laptop computers) even if such devices are capable of audio or visual recording.
-Security personnel may inspect any electronic device brought into a courthouse and may take possession of a device if, upon inspection, the possession or use of such specific electronic device is deemed a security concern. - (ee) Unless otherwise authorized by a judge, only tThe following persons shall be exempt from the operation of this rule with regard to their personal electronic devices: - (1) All attorneys with either a valid bar identification card, or other documentation, or credentials of the U.S. Department of Justice or the Office of the Federal Public Defender, along with any paralegals or support personnel accompanying the same; - (2) Summoned and seated petit or grand jurors, subject to any restrictions imposed by the presiding judge;
+Intentional damage to, or theft of, the locked pouch will subject the device owner to possible criminal penalties.

+(e) Unless otherwise authorized by a judge, only the following persons shall be exempt from the operation of this rule with regard to their personal electronic devices: